"I Didn't Know this was Possible": How building industry voices can drive sustainable policy action

 Moving forward

-It is disheartening to no longer be able to count on the federal government’s support, but I refuse to doom and gloom about it.
-We have been building a movement that is strong enough to continue to make a difference.
+Regardless of what happens in Washington D.C., We have been building a movement that is strong enough to continue to make a difference.

 Take this fact – since 2005, Illinois has reduced its climate emissions by over 25%.
 In that time, we’ve seen different administrations come and go in Washington D.C. while Illinois has made steady progress.
 By taking bold, swift action on the state and local level, we can create major change.
 There is plenty to do, but plenty that can get done.